The transition to IPv6 DNS can be easier

 The challenges of implementing IPv6 DNS

-While IPv6 was born of necessity, that doesn’t mean that it’s something that everyone wants to dive into immediately.
+All of this change was born of necessity, but not everyone is on board.
 This is not just a configuration change.
 Think of it more like a challenging system migration.

 Examples of IPv6 challenges